structurizr/structurizr.github.io/commands/03-server/61-customisation.md

 permalink: /server/customisation
 ---

-> This feature is not available in the open core - see [server](/server) for details.
+> This feature is not available in the open core, and requires a full (not trial) license.

 # Customisation